-I recall meeting a leadership team at an organisation and they had been experimenting with communities for a while.
-When asked why the top man liked them I recall his face lit up and he said with some passion something along the lines of, “who in my position wouldn’t want communities in their organisation?
+I recall meeting a leadership team at an organisation and they had been experimenting with Communities for a while.
+When asked why he liked them, the business’s regional manager’s face lit up and he said with some passion something along the lines of, “who in my position wouldn’t want Communities in their organisation?
 They connect up people with similar roles and challenges so that people learn from each other, silos are broken down and insights & innovation are increased – I love them!”

 Why is this?
 Why is it the case that something so obviously a good idea doesn’t naturally work well everywhere?

-This is where a KM Plan for the organisation (and its major functions) can help because amongst other things it helps to point out which communities are needed to support business need.
-I recall an organisation that established KM Plans and a Functional KM Manager telling me that though they had some communities in place, they realised they were missing three key ones which needed to be implemented.
-Similarly, one could be allowed to die – and it had been struggling with low energy levels in any case.
+This is where a structured KM Plan for the organisation (and its major functions) can help because, amongst other things, it helps to clarify which Communities are needed to support business need.
+I recall an organisation that established KM Plans and a Functional KM Manager telling me that though they had some Communities in place, they had realised they were missing three key ones which needed to be implemented.
+Similarly, one Community could be allowed to die – and it had been struggling with low energy levels in any case.

 In simple terms, as starting point, a Community is needed for each major / main discipline within the organisation.
 But, as usual, conversations are needed with the business to ensure the right ones are identified and priorities assigned to them.
 Community Sponsors, Leaders and Facilitators are also needed to establish the Communities and clarify how they can meet business needs and objectives.

 IT as a Community Enabler - not “the main thing”